-This is basically when a character is saved from being killed/infected/captured/whatever, but his/her friends aren't and s/he hates the fact that s/he lost them all just because the rescue team only had time for him/her.
+This is basically when a character is saved from being killed/infected/captured/whatever, but their friends aren't and they hate the fact that they lost them all just because their rescuer didn't have time to save them.

 WARNING: As this is a Death Trope, spoilers below will be unmarked.

 - In Dragon Ball Z, the Buu saga, Goku and Vegeta picked up Mr. Satan and Dende leaving Gohan and the young half Saiyans behind on Earth when Buu destroyed it.
 Vegeta then asked this to Goku, who then realized that with no Earth, there's no Dragonballs and saving Dende didn't do much but provide a healer to get their butts kicked again and again.

 - In My Hero Academia, All Might admits this is the Fatal Flaw of being The Cape; As powerful as you are, you are just one person, and can't be everywhere at once.
 For every person that All Might has saved, there have been others that suffered because he wasn't there.
 This eventually becomes a plot point when it's revealed that Shigaraki's hatred of All Might also comes form the fact that, despite he shows himself to the public as someone who can save everyone, he never saved him, and Shigaraki was actually saved by All For One.

 - Superman: Grounded had a woman chiding Superman for not saving her husband.
 However it was cancer that killed him, something that is beyond Superman's powers and even if it was, he was busy dealing with another matter that threatened the whole world.
 So one gets the feeling she's just dealing with grief and trying to find something to blame.

 - In Spider-Girl, Moose Manfield tried to have the Carnage symbiote used to cure his father of his cancer.
 Spider-Girl ends up destroying the symbiote, resulting in Moose resenting Spider-Girl and blaming her for his father's death.